-First off, you definitely want to be aware of the firmware release that came out in 2014.
-With version 3 you get full manual control over your shutter speed and your aperture during movie recording.
+First off, you definitely want to be up to date with your firmware.
+As of version 3, you get full manual control over your shutter speed and your aperture in movie mode.
 You also have manual control over your ISO.
 You have to set that before you hit the record button though.
 You can set it to 400 on the low end and up to 6400 on the high end.

 With a bit rate of 38mbs, the quality is on par with the Canon 5d Mark II.
 The ISO performance is quite good all the way up to 3,200.
 At 6400, the quality is somewhat usable but the grain becomes much more noticeable.
 You'll want to avoid high contrast scenes and keep a close eye on your histogram.
 It's really easy to crush your blacks or blow out your highlights if you're just going off the live view.